HaDoyle12/HaDoyle12/README.md

   - Assess the design and implementation of ITGC requirements against company policies and procedures
   - Inspected control evidence for adherence to completeness, accuracy and precision of control execution for ITGC

+### RSM US LLP	(Miami, FL)

+#### Risk Advisory Services
+  - Executed UNIX, Windows, AS/400 (iSeries), and Oracle database general computer control reviews
+  - Reviewed, evaluated and tested application controls, particularly automated controls on a wide range of software application packages used for financial reporting
+  - Evaluated and improved the effectiveness and efficiency of operations for clients
+  - Assisted clients in the review over the design, build, and operation of business processes
+  - Analyzed and assessed the security environment for clients by conducting cyber security risk assessments and audits
+  - Assisted financial audit and Sarbanes-Oxley compliance teams in the identification of control objectives and the design of control procedures to address those objectives
+  - Determined technical and business impact of identified security and control issues and provide remediation guidance to clients
+  - Executed and oversaw IT Audit SharePoint document knowledge repository, increasing employee productivity

 ## Certifications:

 |   |   |